spotfiresoftware/tibco-streaming-samples/docker/README.md

 # Docker

-How to use Docker in TIBCO&reg; Streaming master projects.
+How to use Docker in TIBCO&reg; Streaming 10.6.0 projects.

 Samples :